drerickromero/drerickromero_website/content/project/Nanomechanics/index.md

 ---
-title: Phononics
+title: Nanomechanics
-summary: An example of chip phononics.
+summary: A suspended mass, with a resonator.
 tags:
 - Demo
 -